ShunSakurai/easy_paste/README.md

 - Create your own heading formats
 - Save last used settings
 - Create an empty table when no file is imported
-- Add the option to open the result CSV file after export
 - * Resolve an issue where analysis for grouped multilingual files fails

 ### Maybe later